 What’s also annoying is that you must manually turn on your windshield wipers each time it rains.
-This might not seem like a big deal if you live in a location which has consistent rain like Seattle, Washington.
-But if you live someplace like the tropics where it could rain one minute and stop raining the next minute, then you might get tired of having to keep turning the wipers on and off.
+This might not seem like a big deal if you live in a location which has consistent rain like Portland or Seattle.

 The quantity of the water is measured by detecting the level of moisture on the glass.
-Once the water quantity on the windshield gets to be too much, the computer will activate the windshield wipers to wipe away the water until the windshield is dry again.
+Once the water quantity on the windshield gets to be too much, the computer will activate the windshield wipers to wipe away the water until the windshield is clear again.

 This technology seems to be a popular automotive innovation that consumers like to use now.
 It makes the driving experience so much easier and convenient for the driver as they’re driving in the rain.
-Of course, the technology does not exist in all vehicles right now, but it may become more common in newer vehicles over the next 10 years.
+Of course, if you have worn wiper blades that need replacement, rain-sensing wipers that are too sensitive may just be an annoyance rather than a convenience.

 Features of the Technology

 The rain sensor depends on infrared lighting to track the level of moisture on the windshield.
 The computer will keep the windshield wipers deactivated as long as the infrared lighting is reflected back onto the sensor from the windshield.
 This can only occur if the windshield is mostly dry.

 As for the speed of the windshield wipers, this will also be adjusted by the rain sensor based on how fast the moisture is building on the windshield.
 If the moisture is building too much and scattering the infrared lighting, then the windshield wipers will move faster.